Hi there!

 You may have heard of nonduality, but what is it?
 Every conscious creature is born with the illusion of duality, most without ever realizing it.
 It seems obvious that human beings exist separately from each other and the rest of the world, and most people take it for granted.
 But as improbable as it may sound, the perceived separation of our minds and bodies is a mirage.
 Nonduality is what’s left when this illusion dissipates, and appreciating the nondual is what Zen is all about.

 Are Zen and rationality compatible?
 Many people don’t think so: They either hold that Zen is irrational or that thinking gets in the way of their meditation practice.
-As a result, nondualism and reason are applied in strictly separate silos, hinging on an imagined conflict between spirituality and science—subjectivity and objectivity.
+As a result, nondualism and logical reason are applied in strictly separate silos, hinging on an imagined conflict between spirituality and science—subjectivity and objectivity.
 Here, Western thought misses the crucial point of nonduality: Science isn’t predicated on a mind-independent reality—it only seems that way.

 Emerging scientific evidence never fails to confirm what Zen monks have known for centuries: The perceived separation between the “subjective” observer and “objective” reality is an illusion.
 Yet, seeing beyond the illusion of duality, also known as enlightenment, awakening, or satori, is not trivial because it’s deeply counterintuitive.